 How are potential donations reviewed?

-Donation offers are reviewed by a team of curators, archivists, and museum registrars.
-The team are experts in computing history, archival practices, and preservation.
-All donation offers are reviewed based on historical interest as outlined in our Collecting Plan, condition and completeness of the item(s) offered, our ability to make the potential donation accessible to the public in a reasonable time frame, and the availability of resources required to store and care properly for the item(s).
-The sensitive nature of materials or copyright concerns may also factor into our decision.
+Donation offers are reviewed by a team of curators, archivists, and museum registrars who are experts in computing history, archival practices, and preservation.
+All donation offers are evaluated based on the historical interests outlined in CHMs Collecting Plan.
+Condition, completeness, our ability to make the potential donation accessible to the public, and the availability of the resources required to store and care properly for the item(s) are also aspects of donation offer review, as well as the sensitive nature of materials or copyright concerns.

 How long does it take for CHM to review donation offers?

-The team takes about a month to review donation offers.
-During the month we may also ask for additional details concerning the item(s) on offer.
-If your offer is accepted into the collection, our registrar will contact you to make arrangements for the items to come to CHM’s off-site storage facility (not our main headquarters in Mountain View, CA).
-When the item(s) reaches CHM, we will issue an Incoming Receipt.
-After we review the item(s) we will send out a Deed of Gift.
+The CHM Team takes about four weeks to review donation offers.
+During that time, we may ask for additional details that are needed to properly consider the item(s) on offer.
+If your offer is accepted into the collection, our registrar will contact you to arrange for the items to come to CHM’s off-site storage facility (not our museum building in Mountain View, CA).
+When the item(s) reach CHM, we will issue an Incoming Receipt.
+After a final onsite review of the item(s), we will send out a Deed of Gift.
 The Deed of Gift legally transfers the property to CHM.
-Your copy of the Deed is proof that you donated the item(s) to CHM and can be used for tax purposes.
-If we fail to notify you within 30 days of your offer, we have reviewed the offer and decided the item(s) are duplicates items already in the collection or out-of-scope with our Collecting Plan.
+Your copy of the countersigned Deed is proof that you donated the item(s) to CHM and can be used for tax purposes.
+If your offer is not accepted, you will receive an email notification informing you of that decision.